Destroyers04/Info284_Project/Data Processing/Exploration/aaronVisualize.md

 ## Objective

 - The primary objective of this analysis is to explore and document findings related to outliers within a specific feature of our dataset.
 By examining outliers, we aim to understand their impact on the dataset and determine appropriate strategies for handling them.
 This exploration involves identifying outliers, assessing their significance, and deciding on actions such as keeping, modifying, or removing these outliers.

 ## Dataset Overview

-- Dataset: [Insert Dataset Name Here]
 - Feature of Interest: [Insert Feature Name Here]

 ## Steps for Outlier Analysis